pflooky/data-caterer-docs/docs/setup/guide/scenario/first-data-generation.md

 ##### Random Records Per Column

-Here, you will notice that we are generating 5 records per `account_id, full_name`.
+Above, you will notice that we are generating 5 records per `account_id, full_name`.
 This is okay but still not quite reflective of the real world.
 Sometimes, people have accounts with no transactions in them, or they could have many.
 We can accommodate for this via defining a random number of records per column.

 === "Java"